 The drug test results will determine how Visitation and possession issues are handled at the outset of your child custody or divorce case.
-If you test negative for any substance, then you will likely be able to have possession based on Whatever other factors are present in your case.
-However, if you test positive for a substance, then it is likely that you will be ordered to have only supervised or minimal amounts of Visitation and possession time with your children Until later in your case.
+If you test negative for any substance, you will likely be able to have possession based on Whatever other factors are present in your case.
+However, suppose you test positive for a substance.
+In that case, you will likely be ordered to have only supervised or minimal amounts of Visitation and possession time with your children Until later in your case.

 What happens if your addiction problems were in the distant past?

-While addiction and substance abuse are a serious issue, if you have not engaged in Abuse of substances in quite a long time, have never exposed your children to any substances, and seek consistent help for these problems.
+While addiction and substance abuse are serious issues, if you have not engaged in the Abuse of substances in quite a long time, have never exposed your children to any importance, and seek consistent help for these problems.
 The issue is much less likely to be a factor in your divorce case.
-Taking responsibility for your past actions is a key part of this.
+Taking responsibility for your past actions is a vital part of this.
 If a family court judge identifies that you have already taken steps to control the problem and minimize the impact on your relationship with your children, then that is a good place for you to start.

 Be aware that your co-parent contempt for making a past addiction issue more of a subplot in your current family law case than it needs to be.
 Resist the temptation to believe that family law cases can be swung by decades-old allegations of drug use or substance abuse.
 Most family court judges are reasonable and want to balance past problems in your life with the need to protect your children.
-If you have taken responsibility for your actions and are doing everything within your power to manage your addictions and keep your children safe, then the odds are that your addiction problems will not impact your custody case all that much.
+Suppose you have taken responsibility for your actions and are doing everything within your power to manage your addictions and keep your children safe.
+In that case, the odds are that your addiction problems will not impact your custody case all that much.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about Texas family law and the services our office provides to our clients.
+These consultations are an excellent way for you to learn more about Texas family law and our office's services to our clients.

 Other Articles you may be interested in: